My Five Favorite Hikes Around Madison

 For more information on any of these hikes plus 55 more, pick up a copy of 60 Hikes Within 60 Miles of Madison.
 Order it here or watch for the author’s next appearance at a farmer’s market or Wisconsin brewpub near you.

-Coming in 2014: Paddling Wisconsin – 40 great paddling destinations in the Badger State.
+Also check out my Wisconsin paddling guide: Paddling Wisconsin – 40 great paddling destinations in the Badger State.